-Now storing Kefir over a longer period of time is not so easy… Kefir (either milk of water) can be very demanding and cannot really just be left like Kombucha, even stored in a fridge you will not get very long before your grains die.
+Now storing Kefir over a longer period of time is not so easy… Kefir (either milk of water or ginger water crystals) can be very demanding and cannot really just be left like Kombucha, even stored in a fridge you will not get very long before your grains die.
 The method of storage that you use will entirely depend upon how long you are likely to be away.

 THE FRIDGE METHOD

 The first method is for leaving for up to 14 days (perfect for holidays or when you just have too much kefir)

 - Place the grains (water or Milk) in a glass jar with the usual amount of liquid that you would ferment.

 ensure that you have your ratio correct so that you have the correct amount of grains to the amount of liquid you are using if you have too many grains there will not be enough food and you risk damaging the grains.

 - Store the jar (sealed) in the fridge for up to 14 days